Pal18jain/Project-Event-jaankari/README.md

 # Project-Event-jaankari
-This is an event jaankar website project
+This is an event jaankari website project